-2024 2023
+2025 2024

 Contract notional amount £'000 Fair value asset £'000 Fair value liability £'000 Contract notional amount £'000 Fair value asset £'000 Fair value liability £'000

-Non-hedge contracts - - - 5,119 - (504)

-Cash flow hedges 21,131 811 (51) 21,282 374 (1, 551)
+Forward currency contracts Cash flow hedges 30,581 320 (129) 21,131 811 (51)

+Currency options Cash flow hedges 1,426 8 -

+Transaction costs capitalised - 31 - - - -

-Total 21,131 811 (51) 26,401 374 (2,055)
+Total 32,007 359 (129) 21,131 811 (51)

-The Association uses forward currency contracts to hedge the foreign exchange risks that it is exposed to as a result of future income being received in United States Dollars.
+The Association uses forward currency contracts and currency options to hedge the foreign exchange risks that it is exposed to as a result of future income being received in United States Dollars.
 Future premium income is regarded as a highly probable forecast transaction and is designated as a hedged item.
 Forward currency contracts in relation to the hedged item are designated as a hedging instrument.
 The relationship between the hedged item and hedging instruments is designated as a cash flow hedge under hedge accounting requirements.

-Gains and losses in reserves on forward foreign exchange contracts as at 20th February 2024 will be released to the Income and Expenditure Account over the next two years to match the receipt of future income.
+Gains and losses in reserves on forward foreign exchange contracts as at 20th February 2025 will be released to the Income and Expenditure Account over the next two years to match the receipt of future income.
 All amounts reported as other comprehensive income in the Consolidated Statement of Comprehensive income relate to cash flow hedges.